techqueria/website/content/english/about/brand.md

 We have ~3,000 members in our Slack community, ~6,000 through our newsletter, supporters on Patreon, and thousands of followers on social media through Twitter, LinkedIn, and Facebook.
 The group began in Silicon Valley in 2015 and has since expanded to New York City, Austin, Los Angeles, and Chicago to connect and support Latinx professionals in those cities.
 We have also partnered with various organizations to sponsor our events and software such as 1Password, Dropbox, Uber, Stripe, Spotify, Digital Ocean, GitHub, and Google.

-While there are Latinx in tech-focused organizations in most major cities, our goal for Techqueria is to become the largest network for Latinx in tech professionals across the country.
+While there are Latinx in Tech focused organizations in most major cities, our goal for Techqueria is to become the largest network for Latinx in tech professionals across the country.

 https://techqueria.org